matn7/CS-Notes/src/main/java/persistence/README.md

 ### Entity Class

-:star: Why use **default constructor** <br>
+- :star: Why use **default constructor**
-No argument constructor, for hibernate to be able to instantiate objects using Java reflection
+    - No argument constructor, for hibernate to be able to instantiate objects using Java reflection.

 **HelloEntity.java**